OPEC set for tough meeting, further price fall feared - sources

 * Shares up 0.6 percent (Releads on Healthineers listing comments)

-VIENNA OPEC is heading for a tough meeting this week, delegates and officials said on Tuesday, as country members pump record volumes amid an uncertain demand outlook and as the prospects of a U.S. interest rate hike could push oil prices even lower.
+VIENNA Dec 1 OPEC is heading for very tough meeting this week, delegates and officials said on Tuesday, as country members pump record volumes amid an uncertain demand outlook and as the prospects of a U.S. interest rate hike could push oil prices even lower.

 Saudi Arabia's oil minister Ali al-Naimi rebuffed questions after his arrival in Vienna on Tuesday.
 When asked if Saudi's strategy of defending its market share is working, Naimi responded with questions: "Which strategy?..
 Who said we are keeping market share?"

-Many non-Gulf OPEC delegates have complained the Saudis impose their views on the organisation.

-On Tuesday, Naimi said of the meeting: "We will be there, we will listen and then decide."

-A year ago, Saudi Arabia pushed through an OPEC decision to pump more oil and defend market share against surging rival suppliers.
+A year ago, Saudi Arabia inspired an OPEC decision to pump more oil and defend market share against surging rival suppliers.
 The policy has somewhat reduced the pace of the U.S. shale oil boom and non-OPEC supplies are set to decline next year.

-But it won't be enough to stop the glut from increasing as non-OPEC Russia and OPEC member Iraq have steeply raised supply.
+But it won't be enough to stop the glut from increasing as non-OPEC Russia and OPEC member Iraq have steeply increased supplies and Iran is due to ramp up deliveries if as expected Western sanctions on the country are lifted next year.

 Oil prices have more than halved to $45 per barrel from as much as $115 a barrel some 18 months ago.